cseanburns/electronic_resource_mgmt/src/13-user-experience.md

 In any case, these parameters help us step through and highlight the complicated process of interacting with a computer, generally, or a library resource more specifically.
-As with many other topics we've discussed in this book, we can incorporate these parameters into a workflow for evaluating UX.
+As with other topics we've discussed in this book, we can incorporate these parameters into a workflow for evaluating UX.

 ## Complex Library Websites